Train and Tube strikes: Dates and services affected

 Strikes will be held on the following dates:

-Wednesday October 4 – train strike will take place, Tube strike cancelled
+Saturday September 30– train strike Wednesday October 4– train strike will take place, Tube strike cancelled

 Friday October 6 – planned Tube strike cancelled